oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/persistent-storage/pv-pvc.md

 +++
-title = "Host paths and other PVs" date = 2019-02-23T16:45:09-05:00 weight = 1
+title = "Persistent Volumes and Persistent Volume Claims" date = 2019-02-23T16:45:09-05:00 weight = 1
 description = "Use a Kubernetes PersistentVolume (PV) and PersistentVolumeClaim (PVC) to store WebLogic domain homes and log files."